 The Bone Flowers have separated themselves from the living world.
 Like Buddhists, they focus on the world of the dying and the dead, claiming they are "like dust" and have fallen off the karmic cycle of birth and rebirth.
 They feel no need to take responsibility for the land of the living, the land of the now.
-They are too focused on their detachment from the world, and even their detachment from the rest of the Kuei-jin.
-They sit in the basements of their moldering libraries, staring at their dusty tomes, contemplating their navels and their dead relatives while corruption runs rampant in the land.
-They spend all their time talking to spirits.
-They do not realize that soon, without action, they too might become spirits - or worse.
-They do not understand that their cool demeanor will not save them if the Great Wheel turns and they find themselves at the unpleasant end of the stick after the Yama Kings take control.
+They are too focused on their detachment from the world, and even their detachment from the rest of best further the needs of the world.